 Levi Strauss, based in San Francisco, is working to ensure cotton growers who supply materials for its jeans use water efficiently, and Atlanta-based Coke reduced the amount of water consumed in the process of making 1 liter (0.26 gallon) of its product by 13 percent in 2011, according to the UN.

 Other companies participating in the program include Anheuser-Busch InBev NV (ABI), Banco do Brasil SA, Bayer AG (BAYN), De Beers Group, Dow Chemical Co.
-(DOW), Nestle SA (NESN), Royal Dutch Shell Plc (RDSA), Unilever NV (UNA) and Xstrata Plc.
+(DOW:US), Nestle SA (NESN), Royal Dutch Shell Plc (RDSA), Unilever NV (UNA) and Xstrata Plc.
 (XTA)

 “All companies are water companies because they all rely on water, whether it’s in pharmaceuticals or for beverages,” Power said.
 “The scale of the water problem is so big that governments can’t solve it alone.
 They need the help of the private sector.”